 - There is a lot of pain

-- You inject the medicine into the wrong area
+- You inject the medication into the wrong area

 - You get a rash around the injection site